homy-newfs8/esphome-sesame3/docs/README.md

 lock -->|TAG string or<br/>TAG UUID + trigger_type| esphome
 ```

-On ESPHome, your can determine which type is received by `trigger_type` value.
+On ESPHome, `history_tag_type` is represented with float value, and your can determine which history tag type is received by it's value.

 ```yaml
 # define lock